 In the event that the Youth Center DOES NOT receive a prior phone call from the parent, these policies will be immediately implemented:

-Youth Center Enrichment staff will contact parent(s) for instructions.
+Youth Center Enrichment staff will contact the parent(s) for instructions.
 If a parent cannot be reached, the staff member will call an emergency contact person to arrange pick up for the child.

 By 6:30pm if contact has not been made to either parent or emergency contact, a call will be placed to the Director and the Department of Children and Families (DCF) Emergency Unit to report an abandoned child.
 The staff member will then follow instructions by DCF as to where to bring the child.
 The parent will be informed upon arrival as to where his/her child may be found by the Director.